 Mrs. Sharla Van Cleave, NCTM has 0ver 40 years of experience teaching piano and theory.
 She attended Abilene Christian University and is a Nationally Certified Teacher of Music, in Piano..

-Mrs. Van Cleave accompanies for AISD, and is an accompanist for The Celebration Singers, a community show choir. .
-She has performed in such venues as Abilene Community Theatre, and the Paramount Theatre, Abilene Civic Center and Moody Coliseum.
+Mrs. Van Cleave accompanied for AISD for 14 years and also Wylie High School, she was one of the accompanist for The Celebration Singers, a community show choir, for 11 years.
+She has performed in such venues as Abilene Community Theatre, the Paramount Theatre, Abilene Civic Center and Moody Coliseum.
 Her solo performances include Artwalk, Abilene Founders Day, and the Abilene Woman's Club.
+Abilene Philharmonic Home Tour.
 She performs annually with the AMTA teacher team at the AMTA Showcase Concert.
 Mrs. Van Cleave maintains continuing education through workshops, seminars, classes and performing in adjudicated events.
-She studied with Shirley J. Anderson for 11 years.
+She studied with Shirley J. Anderson, NCTM as a teacher for 12 years.
 Mrs. Van Cleave is on the National Guild of Piano Teacher’s National Honor Roll, has earned the National Guild of Piano Teachers Paderewski Medal.
+She believes that teachers should always strive to continue to learn more.

 Sharla Van Cleave was awarded AMTA Teacher of the Year Award in 1999 and 2007.
 She has served AMTA as President three times and as Student Affiliate Coordinator twice.